Subaru-PFS/ics_xcuActor/docs/PFS-SPS-PRU020100_Pumping_Control.rst

         **JEG**: *need hardware AND procedure*

-   2. Open the gatevalves on all cryostats to pump.
-   3. Turn on roughing pump
-   4. Once roughing line gets down to ~1 mbar, turn on turbos on all cryostats to pump.
-   5. [Not yet decided] turn the rougher to standby ???

    b.
-Pump one or more cryostats which are all at vacuum.

-   1. Turn on roughing pump
-   2. Once roughing line gets down to ~1 mbar, turn on turbos on all cryostats to pump.
+Open the gatevalves on all cryostats to pump.
-   3. Once roughing line pressure stabilizes and all turbos are at full speed, open the appropriate gatevalves.

    c.
-Some cryostats are pumping, want to pump more from atmosphere.

-   1. close gatevalve on pumping cryostats
-   2. turn off turbos, turn off roughing pump.
-   3. Goto procedure a1 for the new cryostats
-   4. Once Goto procedure b2. once the new cryostats get to ~1 mbar.
+Turn on roughing pump
    d.
+Once roughing line gets down to ~1 mbar, turn on turbos on all
+      cryostats to pump.
+   e.
+[Not yet decided] turn the rougher to standby ???

+2. Pump one or more cryostats which are all at vacuum.

+   a.
+Turn on roughing pump
+   b.
+Once roughing line gets down to ~1 mbar, turn on turbos on all
+      cryostats to pump.
+   c.
+Once roughing line pressure stabilizes and all turbos are at
+      full speed, open the appropriate gatevalves.

+3. Some cryostats are pumping, want to pump more from atmosphere.

+   a. close gatevalve on pumping cryostats
+   b. turn off turbos, turn off roughing pump.
+   c.
+Goto procedure 1a for the new cryostats
+   d.
+Once Goto procedure 2b. once the new cryostats get to ~1 mbar.

-Some cryostats are pumping, want to pump more from vacuum.
+4. Some cryostats are pumping, want to pump more from vacuum.

-   1. Goto procedure b2.
+   a.
+Goto procedure 2b.

 .. _PFS-SPS-PRU020100: https://github.com/Subaru-PFS/ics_xcuActor/blob/master/docs/PFS-SPS-PRU020100_Pumping_Control.rst